8891689/dictionary/README.md

 # Password Dictionary

-It is used to generate word combinations or simulate Bitcoin private keys (hexadecimal strings) based on the provided dictionary file.
-Its strength depends on your word document.
-Assuming that your document contains all the words or character sets in the world, it can generate any password in the world.
+It generates word and password combinations based on a provided dictionary or character set file.
+Its strength depends on the text file you provide.
+Assuming your file contains every word or character set in the world, it can generate any password.
+For example, using the character table unicode.txt, it is theoretically possible to generate any password from known characters.

 ## Features

-*   Reads a word list from a specified dictionary file.
+*   Reads a word list including a character set from the specified dictionary file.
-*   Generates word combinations based on specified lengths (or a range of lengths).
+*   Generates word or password combinations of a specified length (or range of lengths).
-*   Optionally removes spaces between words in the output.
+*   Optionally removes spaces between words or password combinations in the output.
-*   Optionally selects words randomly from the dictionary for each output (while still iterating through combinations internally to determine the total number of outputs).
+*   Optionally selects a random word from the dictionary for each output (while still iterating over the combinations internally to determine the total number of outputs).
-*   Optionally outputs simulated (**non-secure**) Bitcoin private key hexadecimal strings instead of word combinations.

 ## Compilation